danja/environs/README.md

 ### Ports

 Ports are HTTP resources.
 They may act as inputs or outputs (or both).
-Not Roy's HATEOS, the Web server as repository of connection state.
+Not Roy's HATEOS, but the Web server as repository of connection state.

 ### Vocabularies